 Starting a Local Chapter

 CCL chapters form the backbone of the CCL organization.
 People from all walks of life who understand the urgency of climate change have started local CCL chapters across the world.
 This training points to resources to help get a new chapter up and running and the background behind CCL's emerging group leader program.

 Group leaders and other local leadership

 CCL’s strength comes from its volunteers.
 There is a vast amount of opportunity and need for leadership in our ranks, and we are deeply grateful to the many volunteers who give so generously of their time.
 We believe in giving you the flexibility to meet your local needs in the way that works best for you, with support for finding and training the people who step forward into leadership.
-That support is provided by volunteer state coordinators, as well as regional coordinator contractors and CCL staff.
+That support is provided by volunteer state coordinators, as well as regional coordinators and CCL staff.
 We are committed to the empowerment of our volunteers.
 This includes supporting current volunteer leaders, encouraging co-leaders, encouraging people to delegate and bring in new leadership, finding good roles for everyone who wants one, and encouraging people who don’t think of themselves as leaders but in fact have that capacity.
 We also want our groups and local leadership to reflect the diversity of the community and recognize that we need to work on that continuously.

 Because CCL’s strategy and core values emphasize good relationships and local empowerment, we have left it to our volunteers in the field to determine the best way to choose their local leadership.
 In general, leadership emerges from a combination of who is willing and available, and who is trusted by their peers.
 CCL state and regional coordinators and staff are available to help with local leadership needs and transitions.
 They may encourage people to consider the role, find co-leaders, or facilitate discussions to find or choose leadership.